-Plains All American Pipeline, L.P.
 333 Clay Street, Suite 1600 Houston, Texas 77002

-NOTICE OF ANNUAL MEETING OF UNITHOLDERS To Be Held On May 25, 2022
+NOTICE OF ANNUAL MEETING OF UNITHOLDERS To Be Held On May 22, 2024

-To the holders of common and Series A Convertible Preferred units of Plains All American Pipeline, L.P.:
+To holders of common units and Series A Convertible Preferred units of Plains All American Pipeline, L.P.:

-The 2022 Annual Meeting (the "PAA Annual Meeting") of the common unitholders and Series A Convertible Preferred unitholders (collectively, our "Unitholders") of Plains All American Pipeline, L.P. ("PAA") will be held on May 25, 2022, at 10:00 a.m.
+The 2024 Annual Meeting (the "PAA Annual Meeting") of the common unitholders and Series A Convertible Preferred unitholders (collectively, our "Unitholders") of Plains All American Pipeline, L.P. ("PAA") will be held on May 22, 2024, at 10:00 a.m.
 Central Time, in the Texas Room located on the 19th Floor of Three Allen Center, 333 Clay Street, Houston, Texas 77002.
 At the PAA Annual Meeting, our Unitholders (excluding Plains AAP, L.P.) will consider and vote on the following matters:

-- The election of four Class II directors to serve on the board of directors (the "Board") of PAA GP Holdings LLC until the 2025 annual meeting; - 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - The approval, on a non-binding advisory basis, of our 2021 named executive officer compensation; and - 4.
+- The election of three Class III directors to serve on the board of directors (the "Board") of PAA GP Holdings LLC until the 2027 annual meeting; - 2.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - The approval, on a non-binding advisory basis, of our 2023 named executive officer compensation; - 4.
+A non-binding advisory vote on the frequency with which future advisory votes to approve our named executive officer compensation should be held; and - 5.
 Any proposal to transact such other business as may properly come before the PAA Annual Meeting and any adjournment or postponement thereof.

-The Board unanimously recommends that our Unitholders vote "FOR" proposals 1, 2 and 3.
+The Board unanimously recommends that our Unitholders vote "FOR" the election of each director listed in proposal 1, "FOR" proposals 2 and 3 and "ONE YEAR" on proposal 4.
 Additional information regarding these proposals is included in the attached proxy statement.
-Votes received on proposals 1, 2 and 3 will be "passed through" as instructions to PAA, which will vote the Class C shares of Plains GP Holdings, L.P. ("PAGP") that it owns at PAGP's annual meeting on behalf of our Unitholders pursuant to such instructions.
+Votes received on proposals 1, 2, 3 and 4 will be "passed through" as voting instructions to PAA, the owner of all of the Class C shares of Plains GP Holdings, L.P. ("PAGP"), who will in turn vote such shares at PAGP's annual meeting on behalf of our Unitholders pursuant to such instructions.
 See "Information About the PAGP and PAA Annual Meetings" below for more information.

-We have set the close of business on March 28, 2022 as the record date for determining which of our Unitholders are entitled to receive notice of and to vote at the PAA Annual Meeting and any postponements or adjournments thereof.
-A list of Unitholders entitled to vote is on file at our principal offices, 333 Clay Street, Suite 1600, Houston, Texas 77002.
+Unitholders as of the close of business on March 25, 2024 (the "Record Date") are entitled to receive notice of and to vote at the PAA Annual Meeting and any postponements or adjournments thereof.
+A list of Unitholders entitled to vote is on file at our principal offices, 333 Clay Street, Suite 1600, Houston, TX 77002.